kylebarron/kylebarron.github.io/README.md

 The `static` folder contains the icons, social media images and robots.txt.
 Don't forget to change these files, too!

-## 🤔 Questions or problems?

-Please open up an issue on the main repository: [LekoArts/gatsby-themes](https://github.com/LekoArts/gatsby-themes).
-Thanks!

-## 🎓 Learning Gatsby

-Looking for more guidance?
-Full documentation for Gatsby lives [on Gatsby's website](https://www.gatsbyjs.org/).

-### Themes

-- To learn more about Gatsby themes specifically, we recommend checking out the [theme docs](https://www.gatsbyjs.org/docs/themes/).

 ## Miscellaneous

 The old Jekyll-based <kylebarron.github.io> is on the [Jekyll branch](https://github.com/kylebarron/kylebarron.github.io/tree/jekyll).